datacommonsorg/docsite/custom_dc/data_cloud.md

 layout: default
 title: Test data in Google Cloud
 nav_order: 6
-parent: Build and run your own Data Commons
+parent: Build your own Data Commons
 ---

 {:.no_toc}
 # Test data in Google Cloud

+This page shows you how to store your custom data in Google Cloud database and load it into a local instance.
+This is step 4 of the [recommended workflow](/custom_dc/index.html#workflow).

 * TOC
 {:toc}

-This page shows you how to store your custom data in Google Cloud database and load it into a local instance.
-This is step 4 of the [recommended workflow](/custom_dc/index.html#workflow).

 ## Overview